 There shall be at least four periods for theoretical courses per week where in the teacher shall lead the learning either through lectures.
-Discussion, team teaching and any other activity where in the
+Discussion, team teaching and any other activity where in the teaching staff will have key role in monitoring and content dealing.
+There can be additional classes for seminar and student activities related to the paper in noon session.

 There shall be assignment and periodical tests related to the theory and shall be consider for internal assessment.
 Seminars, Discussions, Hands on Experience shall be extended contextually.
-The list of theoretical courses is as listed below:-
+The list of theoretical courses is as listed below

-Sem Course Code Course Titles Credits Int-Ma Int-Marks Ext-Marks
+Sem Course Course Titles Credi Int-M Iarks Ext-l Marks Total

-I Max Minimum Max Minimum
+Code ts

+Max Mini Ma Mini

+I mum to X mum to

-to pass to pass
+pass pass

-Childhood And Adolescence 4 20 8 80 32 100
+Childhood and Adolescence 4 20 8 80 32 100

-Philosophical And Sociological 4 20 8 80 32 100
+Philosophical and Sociological bases 4 20 8 80 32 100

-Bases Of Education
+of Education

-Educational technology 4 20 8 80 32 100
+Educational Technology 4 20 8 80 32 100

-Und, Disc and pedagogy (4 20 8 80 32 100
+Understanding Discipline and 4 20 8 80 32 100

-Any two)
+Pedagogy

-П Learning and teaching Processes 4 20 8 80 32 100
+Learning and teaching Processes 4 20 8 80 32 100

-Knowledge and Curriculum 4 20 8 80 32 100
+II Knowledge and Curriculum 4 20 8 80 32 100

 Education in Contemporary India 4 20 8 80 32 100

 Pedagogic tools ,techniques and 4 20 8 80 32 100

 approaches

-Ш Inclusive Education 4 20 8 80 32 100
+Inclusive Education 4 20 8 80 32 100

-Educational Evaluation 4 20 8 80 32 100
+III Educational Evaluation 20 8 80 32 100

-Subject Specific pedagogy (Any two) 4 20 8 80 32 100
+Optional Course 20 8 80 32 100

-IV Optional Course (Any one) 4 20 8 80 32 100
+Subject specific pedagogy 4 20 8 80 32 100

-Gender , School and Society 4 20 8 80 32 100
+Gender, School and Society 4 20 8 80 32 100

-Educational Management and 4 20 8 80 32 100
+IV Educational management and 4 20 8 80 32 100

 Organization

-Advanced Pedagogy of Specific 4 20 8 80 32 100
+Advance Studies in Curriculum and 4 20 8 80 32 100

-Subjects (Any two)
+Pedagogy

+1400

-Type 2: Simulation Practices: (2 Credits):-
+Type 2: Simulation Practices: (2 Credits):

 These are the activities already in practice in different Universities.
 They are to be done in the institute campus using facilities available in the institute.
 The necessary organizational facilities, infrastructure be provided to the student teachers.
 There can be group of ten students that can be attached to each teacher educators for guidance and submission of report and reflective session.
 Some of the tasks can also be given for completion in the group of two or three student teachers.

 - a.
+Micro teaching:

-Micro teaching: - b.
-Video lesson observation and criticism: - c.
-Skill Integration lesson presentation with peer group - d.
-ICT mediated lesson with peer group - e.
+- b.
+Video lesson observation and criticism:

+- c.
+Skill Integration lesson presentation with peer group

+- d.
+ICT mediated lesson with peer group

+- e.
 Video recording lesson of peers in simulation classes - f.
 Concept analysis and presentation on subject content